kagaimiq/jielie/cpu/index.md

 ## 8051

+An 8051-compatible core, which also has a 16-bit DSP extension put on the 0xA5 (reserved) opcode.

-An 8051-compatible core, actually might be in some connection with the Appotech's (Buildwin's) 8051 core...
+Might be in some connection with the Appotech's 8051-compatible core.

-e.g. AX225 USB Card reader chip blob has an 8051 core that has the XDATA and CODE spaces connected together, and the 8051's internal RAM (DATA/IDATA) is actually mapped into the offsets 580..5FF and 500..57F (yes, the first 128 bytes are put into high part, and then goes into lower part for some reason)
--- not mentioning that the B register is absent, and so the MUL/DIV instructions are essentailly a NOP...

 ## OpenRISC

-The OpenRISC!
+The OpenRISC 1000, all in its glory.

-Seems to be present in the AC4100 SoC... so probably this is *the* first 32-bit MCU core they used.
+Probably this is the first 32-bit core that JieLi ever used...

+Seems to be used in the AC410N series, as well as in the 'MC001' thing...

-This might explain why the generated ELF binary ends with "or32" (or32 is the old name for OpenRISC, now it's called "or1k") What a leftover...
+This might explain the '.or32' extension on the compiled ELF binary in the SDK, as "or32" is an old name for OpenRISC, before they renamed it to "or1k", or something like that. -- that's an leftover!!

 ## Blackfin

-The Analog Device's Blackfin, in its glory.
+Analog Devices' Blackfin, all in its glory.

+Was used in chip series like AC460N, AC520N, etc.

+This is what the pi32 arch seems to be heavily based off.

-## Pi32
+## pi32

-Their own arch, which is heavily based off (inspired by?) the Blackfin.
+A custom architecture, heavily based off (or inspired by?) the Blackfin.

-I thought that they based off the ARM (thumb) but actually it's not...
+First might be seen in the AC461N series, and from now on it the main arch they use in their chips.

 [More...](pi32.md)

-### Pi32v2

-A second version, introduced the 48-bit instructions (i.e. 3x 16-bit words), which can hold an 32-bit constant, eliminating the need for the load low/high instructions (a leftover from Blackfin).
+## pi32v2

+A second version of pi32

+## q32s

+Q32s ---